-Regarding social trust, the research outlines six main theories to the determinants of social trust and tests them against survey data from seven societies in 1999-2001.
-Three of the six theories of trust fare rather poorly and three do better.
+In another study, six leading theories regarding the determinants of social trust were tested against survey data from seven societies in 1999–2001.
+Three of the six theories of trust performed rather poorly and three performed better.

-First and foremost, social trust tends to be high among the public who believe that there are few severe social conflicts and their sense of public safety is relatively high.
+Of the more successful theories, it appears that first and foremost, social trust tends to be high among members of the public who believe that there are few severe social conflicts and who have a relatively high sense of public safety.
 Second, informal social networks tend to be associated with trust.
-And third, those who are successful in life trust more, or are more inclined to trust, due totheir personal experiences.
-Individual theories seem to work best in societies with higher levels of trust, and societal ones, in societies with lower levels of trust.
-This may have something to do with the fact that our two low trust societies, Hungary and Slovenia, happen to have experienced revolutionary change in the very recent past and so, societal events have overwhelmed individual circumstances.
+Thirdly, those who are successful in life exhibit higher levels of trust resulting from their personal experiences.
+Theories that focus on individuals are more effective in societies where trust is high, while theories that focus on society are more effective in societies where trust is low.
+The reason for this may be that Hungary and Slovenia, two societies included in the study that traditionally had low levels of trust, have recently undergone revolutionary changes.
+As a result, societal events may have had a greater impact on individual circumstances.

-The relationship between social and interpersonal trust and the level of trust in institutions, has also been a part of the research on the typology of trust mechanism.
-In an attempt to understand the direction of the relationship between social trust and institutional trust, using a panel data approach, with observations spanning over 18 years, this paper shows that trust in people doesn’t necessarily predict trust in state.
-However, trust in state tends to predict the ability to trust people.
-In their words, "the results provide strong evidence of trust in state institutions exercising a causal impact on social trust, whereas the evidence for a reverse relationship is limited”.
+Sønderskov and Dinesen have studied the relationship between social and interpersonal trust and the level of trust in institutions in the context of research on the typology of trust mechanism.
+Using a panel data approach to examine the relationship between social trust and institutional trust, their study spanned over spans 18 years of data.
+They found that trust in people does not necessarily predict trust in the state.
+However, trust in the state tends to predict an individual’s ability to trust other people.
+As they wrote, “the results provide strong evidence of trust in state institutions exercising a causal impact on social trust, whereas the evidence for a reverse relationship is limited.”

-This suggests an important role for government policy makers which could increase interpersonal trust by bettering the institutional design.
-Similarly, and in contrast to, scholars such as Hofstade suggest that culture in certain countries could be traced back to ancient history.
-In this paper, we argue that by engaging in regulatory practices, states could shift the level of trust in their own countries, thus making the regulatory dilemma far more important as the need is not just to adapt the regulatory intervention to the culture of the state, but also to influence it.
-In this paper, that focuses on the high trust in Nordic countries, long-term data analysis at both individual and collective levels suggests that high education levels, better state institutions, and increased trust in them along with generational replacement are factors contributing to the increased trust observed in Denmark.
+This suggests that government policy makers could play an important role in increasing interpersonal trust by improving institutional design.
+Similarly, scholars such as Hofstede have suggested that the culture of trust in certain countries can be traced back to ancient history.
+In this context, our argument that by engaging in regulatory practices, states can shift the level of trust in their own countries leads to an important regulatory dilemma.
+Countries must not only adapt the regulatory intervention to the culture of the state but also shape it to influence members of society.
+The study just referred to focused on the high levels of trust in Nordic countries.
+Long-term data analysis at both individual and collective levels suggests important elements of the culture, including high levels of education, better state institutions, and increased trust in them, along with generational replacement, are factors contributing to the increased trust observed in Denmark, for example.